Calculate your optimal bedtime

 We usually spend 30 minutes per sleep cycle in the deep sleep phase.

-REM sleep (Rapid Eye Movement)
+REM (Rapid Eye Movement) sleep

 Suddenly, everything changes.